Krisplanb/nvim-krisplanb/README.md

 ## Notes

+- the base from sin-cy was made for mac
 - This config is built and tested on Linux only.
 - Some features may not work on macOS or Windows.

+## intentions and Milestones

+- first goal is to adapt to linux based setup